nathancarter/weblurch/doc/lean-example/tutorial-4.md

 <p align=center><img src='tut-4-ss-theorem-arrows.png' width='50%'/></p>

-In these examples, I've placed a term bubble inside the body bubble, just to show that the meaning is the same.
+In these examples, I've placed a term bubble inside the body bubble, which shows that the meaning is the same.

 ## So what?

 ### Benefits

-This lets us make very readable definitions and theorems, as shown above.
+This lets us make more readable definitions and theorems, as shown above.
 The expository text between bubbles has two main benefits.
 A human reader can understand the document without thinking through Lean syntax.
 And the document author, when that writer is a student, can practice expressing